Xe/site/blog/we-have-go-2.markdown

 inside the Google monorepo that escaped out into the world.
-They also claim to have an internal tool that makes [`context.TODO()`](https://pkg.go.dev/context#TODO) useful (probably by showing you the callsities above that function?), but they never released that tool as open source so it’s difficult to know where to use it without that added context.</xeblog-conv>
+They also claim to have an internal tool that makes [`context.TODO()`](https://pkg.go.dev/context#TODO) useful (probably by showing you the callsites above that function?), but they never released that tool as open source so it’s difficult to know where to use it without that added context.</xeblog-conv>